-And that’s it.
-Rufus is one of those incredibly useful free utilities I always use.
+And that’s it, your Rufus bootable disk is now ready to use.
+Rufus for Windows is one of those incredibly useful free utilities I always use.
 Know any programs like Rufus or have any questions about creating a startup disk?
 Let me know in the comment so I can help you.

 Rufus Can Bypass Windows 11 Requirements and Create a Boot Drive That Will Install on Any PC

 With version 3.19 of the Rufus utility, an interesting feature was introduced which allows the creation of a boot drive that can bypass all Windows 11 mandatory requirements.